Gh0styTongue/kano-world-sdk/README.md

 ### How is this possible?

-Because Kano Computing forgot to disable sourcemaps in production on the iHeart Site 🙃
+Because Kano Computing forgot to disable sourcemaps in one of their production sites 🙃

 I've archived them here on GitHub for educational purposes.